adjust/ios_sdk/doc/english/web_views.md

 }
 ```

-Or, if you have access to the push token from the webview, you can instead call the `setDeviceToken` method in the `Adjust` object in Javascript:
+Or, if you have access to the push token from the web view, you can instead call the `setDeviceToken` method in the `Adjust` object in Javascript:

 ```js
 Adjust.setDeviceToken(deviceToken);